 You can train your grapevines to grow on fencing and arbors alike.
 Second year plants will produce the most fruit.
 First year plants are basically a way to help establish good roots and plants.

 You can pick your grapes when they are ripe.
 Once they color, you should taste them daily until they reach the desired sweetness, or the desired ripeness for their purpose.
 The sugar increases the longer the fruit is on the vine after ripening.
-Keep this in mind in case you need your grapes for something more tart, like wines or jellies that you add sugar to.
+Keep this in mind in case you need your grapes for something more tart, like wines or jellies.